Powderly, Texas

-Powderly is a census-designated place (CDP) and unincorporated community in Lamar County, Texas, United States.
-As of the 2010 census, the population was 1,178.
+Powderly is a census-designated place (CDP) in Lamar County, Texas, United States.
+As of the 2010 census, its population was 1,178.

 History

 Powderly was settled around the time of the Civil War and was originally known as "Lenoir".
 When the St. Louis-San Francisco Railway was built through the area in the 1880s, the community was renamed "Powderly" in honor of Terence V. Powderly, a labor leader and later a commissioner of immigration in the McKinley administration.

-A post office was established in 1888, and by 1890 the town had a general store, two cotton gins, a gristmill, a sawmill, a blacksmith, and an estimated population of thirty.
-In 1914 the town's population was 100.
-During the 1920s, however, the community declined; in the early 1930s Powderly had a church, a school, six rated businesses, and a reported 63 residents.
-Since that time the population has increased, reaching 120 in 1950 and 150 in 1965.
-In 1990 Powderly had a church, a school, a number of houses, and an estimated population of 185.
+A post office was established in 1888, and by 1890, the town had a general store, two cotton gins, a gristmill, a sawmill, a blacksmith, and an estimated population of 30.
+In 1914, the town's population was 100.
+During the 1920s, however, the community declined; in the early 1930s, Powderly had a church, a school, six rated businesses, and a reported 63 residents.
+Since that time, the population has increased, reaching 120 in 1950 and 150 in 1965.
+In 1964, the Powderly Volunteer Fire Department was established, which has served the community with excellence and continues to serve the community to this day.
+In 1990, Powderly had a church, a school, a number of houses, and an estimated population of 185.
 The population remained the same in 2000.
-In 2010 the Powderly Census-Designated Place included land east of the traditional townsite and reported a much larger population, at 1,178.
+In 2010, the Powderly census-designated place included land east of the traditional townsite and reported a much larger population, at 1,178.
 On November 4, 2022, Powderly was hit by a violent EF4 tornado.